 I was finally able to use my university degrees, and various health certificates in a way that ties them all together.
 Even my position as a peer counselor at university was useful here!
 I completed a year long health coach training program and began coaching clients.

 Unintentionally, the clients that came to me all wanted to eat more plant-based foods (whether more by volume or exclusively) regardless of what their other health goals were.

 So, eventually, I embraced that.
 At first, I was worried I was pigeonholing myself by becoming a “Plant-based Health Coach” but, honestly, why not do what I am good at?

-Today I still lead workshops AND I offer health coaching.
+Today I still lead workshops, offer health coaching, and personal training.
 I will even do a food demonstration here and there.
 To be experiencing the best health I have as an adult, and to be feeling like I am making a difference helping other people and the planet, is something I am incredibly grateful for.